Do you want a cookie?

 Beet and chard come from the same plant family.
 This is why these two plants look very similar.

-As beetroot doesn't need that many nutrients, it is ideal for a mixed crop.
+As beetroot doesn't need that many nutrients, it is ideal for a Mixed Crop.
 You can combine it with both high-yielding and low-yielding plants.
 The list of suitable neighbors is long.
 With its moderate growth, it does not overgrow other crops and can be well complemented with ground-covering and tall-growing crops.
 However, make sure that it does not get lost in the shade of other crops.

 Banner Hintergrund